SimbaBlock/slppp/protocol-template.md

 </table>

 <sup>1.
-The lockingscript can be any valid script combination.
+The lockingscript can be any valid script combination, which controls who can operate the data, by spent the utxo.
 ACTION & ACTION's lockingscript are the same means</sup>
 <sup>2.
 See more [type](../slppp-index.md)</sup>
 ### ACTION - Action Template Transaction